Please be aware that we receive more e-mails than we have time to answer, so please read this page before sending any questions.

 3. Where can I stay?There are hotels and rental accommodations in Chalkida.
 It is also possible to live in Vathi and Avlida Beach.
 If you have been accepted and are experiencing difficulties, you may contact our volunteer coordinator.

 On Lesvos we provide initial assistance to people arriving in boats and also conduct beach cleanup and upcycling.
 Although arrivals have fallen since 2015, they are ongoing.
 We maintain a presence on the shore 24/7 and a camp at Skala Sikamineas where we provide assistance.
 Volunteers should be prepared to be ready to work at any time of day.
-We also use it for upcycling, meetings and to house volunteers.
 The refugees are immediately under arrest at arrival and taken by Frontex which can cause frustration.
 It’s important that our volunteers keep calm so people arriving feel safe after the dangerous journey.